Best Business Bank Accounts for LLC: April 2026

 • Employee access and banking

 Do you need to share access with employees and/or accountants?
-Look for an account that allows for employee access and permission settings.
+Look for an account that supports multiple users and permission settings.

-If your business deals in cash, you'll want a bank account that allows for convenient cash deposits.
-If you don't, then a completely online business checking account may be fine for you.
+If you need to withdraw funds or deposit cash, you'll want a bank account that lets you do so.
+If you don't, then a completely online business bank account may be fine for you.

 • Other services